 A somewhat different wartime experience was that of Joseph Rodriguez, a member of that prominent Santa Cruz pioneer family.
 In 1863, Joseph joined Company A, 3rd California (Native) Cavalry, under Captain José Romero Pico (of the equally prominent Pico family).
 By this time, the deep divide between eastern-born Californians and the native-born Californios was already evident.

-The county’s largest pre-war industry, the lime business, suffered from the absence of so many employees, but other enterprises were more affected by the wartime disruption of supply chains from eastern factories.
+The county’s largest pre-war industry, the lime business, suffered from the absence of so many employees, but it and other enterprises were more affected by the wartime disruption of supply chains from eastern factories.

 In particular, mining/quarrying and road-building activities were stymied by a shortage of blasting powder.
 Shipping of powder to California from East Coast factories was halted by fears that it would be captured by Confederate raiders.
 In 1861, a group of San Francisco businessmen looked at the problem and saw an opportunity.

 The result was the California Powder Works, constructed at a site on the San Lorenzo River a couple of miles north of town.
 The site had year-round water power for machinery and forests for wood to produce charcoal, one of three main ingredients in black powder.
-The manufacturing plant produced its first barrel of black powder in 1864 and soon became the county’s largest employer.
+The manufacturing plant produced its first barrel of powder in 1864 and soon became the county’s largest employer.

 The Santa Cruz plant gradually reduced its operations, finally closing for good in 1914.
 A few years later the property was purchased by the Masonic Order and renamed the Paradise Park Masonic Club.
 Historian Donald Clark found it ironical that a place once known for producing explosions should now be called Paradise Park.

 For what was once such a prominent institution in the county, it's odd that the California Powder Works has been so thoroughly erased from local memory.
-I found a grand total of two names on signs, and you have to be a hiker to see them.
+I found a grand total of three names on signs, and you have to be a hiker to see two of them.
 In Henry Cowell Redwoods State Park, you'll find Powder Mill Creek, which empties into the San Lorenzo opposite the Powder Works site.
 Hikers can follow the creek partway down on the Powder Mill Trail.
 Where Graham Hill Road crosses Powder Mill Creek, there’s one of those round blue signs that have appeared at many creek and river crossings in recent years.